Common questions & answers for visiting the Mackerel Islands

 Q. What services are available on the Mackerel Islands?

 A. We sell fuel for boats, ice, bait, tackle, food supplies, alcohol, and general groceries.
-On Thevenard Island, there is a restaurant and bar (opening times vary), swimming pool, activity hire centre, gym, guest laundry, BBQ facilities and even a communal freezer to store your fishing catch.
+On Thevenard Island, there is a restaurant and bar (open seasonally, times vary), swimming pool, activity hire centre, gym, guest laundry, BBQ facilities and even a communal freezer to store your fishing catch.
 We have a state-of-the-art solar power and desalination plant providing fresh water.
 You can travel over from Onslow on our boat transfer service, or bring your own boat over and hire a boat mooring in the main bay.
 We also have an airstrip welcoming private planes.
-On Direction Island, there is a boat mooring for private vessels under 6m in length, fresh water supply and solar power include generator backup.
+On Direction Island, there is a boat mooring for private vessels under 6m in length, fresh water supply and solar power with a generator backup.
 Bookings for our boat transfers are essential on (08) 9184 6444 or [email protected].

 Q. We know the fishing is awesome, but what else is there to do for me and my kids?